 World Affairs Issue of the Year: Gaza and Israel Conflict

-In a Middle East that had it's fair share of concerns and conflicts this year, it was the age old issue between Israel and Palestinians flaring up over several weeks in July and thousands of lives being lost which caused mass protests across the globe.
+In the Middle East that had its fair share of concerns and conflicts this year, it was the age-old issue between Israel and Palestinians flaring up over several weeks in July and thousands of lives being lost which caused mass protests across the globe.

 Honorable Mention - Ebola Virus Epidemic, ISIS Takeover of Syria and Iraq, Search for MH317 Aircraft, Boko Hiram Kidnapping of 200 girls

-Suffering from an incurable form of brain cancer, Hill, managed to live her dream as a NCAA collegiate basketball player by participating in a few games, including her first which was an emotional and inspiration night.
-Kudos to the NCAA as well for looking pass the rules and allowing Mount St. Joseph to move the game ahead of the allowed date so Hill can participate.
+Suffering from an incurable form of brain cancer, Hill, managed to live her dream as an NCAA collegiate basketball player by participating in a few games, including her first which was an emotional and inspirational night.
+Kudos to the NCAA as well for looking passed the rules and allowing Mount St. Joseph to move the game ahead of the allowed date so Hill can participate.